cran/nanonext/README.md

 Installation from source requires ‘libnng’ \>= v1.6.0 and ‘libmbedtls’
-\>= 2.5.0 (suitable installations are automatically detected), or else ‘cmake’ to compile ‘libnng’ v1.8.0 and ‘libmbedtls’ v3.5.2 included within the package sources.
+\>= 2.5.0 (suitable installations are automatically detected), or else ‘cmake’ to compile ‘libnng’ v1.8.0 (patched) and ‘libmbedtls’ v3.5.2 included within the package sources.

 **It is recommended for optimal performance and stability to let the package automatically compile bundled versions of ‘libmbedtls’ and